anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 02 -> IETF draft 03:

 * Updated examples to state "base64encodedvalue==" for x5c occurrences
-* Include SVG graphic as overview
+* Include link to SVG graphic as general overview
 * Restructuring of section 5 to flatten hierarchy
+* Enhanced requirements and motivation in {{req-sol}}
+* Several editorial improvements based on review comments

 From IETF draft 01 -> IETF draft 02: